Destroy What Destroys You

-Destroy What Destroys You is an album by the American ska-punk band Against All Authority.
+Destroy What Destroys You is the debut album by the American ska-punk band Against All Authority.
 It was recorded by the band in May 1995 without any affiliation to a label or studio.
 It was released in 1996 by Far Out Records.
 The original album contained 18 songs. it was expanded for the CD and cassette release to include four songs from the band's first 7" release, "Above the Law".